Fajar-RahmadJaya/KeyTik/README.md

 ## Is KeyTik Safe to Use?
 Yes, KeyTik is safe to use.
 I have not added any malicious code, and since KeyTik is open-source, you can check the code yourself.
 If you still have doubts, I encourage you to scan it using [VirusTotal](https://www.virustotal.com/gui/home/upload).
 VirusTotal is a well-known free online service that analyzes files and URLs for viruses, malware, and other malicious content by scanning them with a wide range of antivirus engines and security tools.
 I scan every new version before release to ensure its safety.

-To put it simply: I do not intend to add any malware or collect your personal data without your permission.
+To put it simply, I do not intend to add any malware or collect your personal data without your permission.
 My goal is to build trust with you, so you can use KeyTik with confidence.
+If you encounter any Windows warning such as untrusted author or false positives, don't hesitate to tell us so we can request warning removal to Windows.
+You can do this with submitting report on [KeyTik Issues page](https://github.com/Fajar-RahmadJaya/KeyTik/issues) or using issue template [Windows Warning Report](https://github.com/Fajar-RahmadJaya/KeyTik/issues/new?assignees=&labels=Windows+Warning+Report&projects=&template=windows-warning-report.md&title=Windows+Warning+Report).
+Thank you, we really appreciate your support!

 ### Download Options
 In each release (starting from version 1.2), I provide two download versions: